NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Extinction Curse/Chimpanzee Visitant.md

 abilities_mid:
   - name: ""
   - name: "[[Creature Family Ability Glossary/(Visitant) Vengeful Presence|Vengeful Presence]]"
     desc: " (aura,emotion,mental) 20 feet.
-A creature that starts its turn within the visitant's aura must succeed at a DC 16 Will check save or be overcome with a thirst for vengeance.\nFor 1d4 rounds (1 minute on a critical failure), if the affected creature was attacked within the last round (whether or not the attack hit), the creature must use at least 1 action per round to Strike or use a hostile action toward its last attacker as long as the attacker is still alive.
+A creature that starts its turn within the visitant's aura must succeed at a DC 16 Will check save or be overcome with a thirst for vengeance.\n\nFor 1d4 rounds (1 minute on a critical failure), if the affected creature was attacked within the last round (whether or not the attack hit), the creature must use at least 1 action per round to Strike or use a hostile action toward its last attacker as long as the attacker is still alive.
 Failure to do so deals the affected creature 1d6 mental damage."

   - name: "Whip Vulnerability"
     desc: "  A chimpanzee visitant takes 5 additional damage from whips."